-The striking Victorian hotel is perfectly positioned to explore the picturesque coastal town of Fowey.
-The location and sea air scream leisure and holiday mode.
-Sat overlooking the fishing and sailing ports, with enviable views of the south Cornish coast, the hotel is moments by foot to olde worlde pubs, quirky gift shops, traditional Cornish bakeries and more.
+The striking Victorian hotel is perfectly positioned to explore the Cornish coastal town of Fowey.
+Sat overlooking the fishing and sailing ports, with enviable views of the south Cornish coast, the hotel is a short stroll from the town’s olde worlde pubs, quirky gift shops and traditional Cornish bakeries.

-There’s plenty to do in situ but if you’re not pressed for time, take the Boddonick ferry by car and visit pretty nearby village – Polperro.
+There’s plenty to do in situ but if you’re not pressed for time, take the Boddinick Ferry by car and visit the pretty nearby village of Polperro.

 Décor and vibe

-Although primarily a luxury hotel fit for families, couples can enjoy the dining room options, with one for adults only, plus a long terrace to eat and drink outside which takes in serene views.
-Set within five acres of inviting, well-kept, grounds that beckon you to take a stroll, it’s a bonus that your prized pooches are welcome in this dog friendly hotel.
+Although primarily a luxury hotel fit for families, couples are also welcome here thanks to the adults-only dining room, plus a long outdoor terrace which takes in the serene surrounding views.
+Set within five acres of inviting, well-kept grounds that beckon you to take a stroll, it’s a bonus that your prized pooches are welcome in this dog-friendly hotel.

 Services and facilities